udhos/blog/_posts/2025-10-21-context-canceled-en.md

 cancelWithCause(fmt.Errorf("client connection has been closed: %w", err))
 ```

-Then we should always be polite and provide the explicit cause when cancelling a context.
-The cause of cancellation will likely be logged in our error checking code, making it clear why the context was canceled.
+We should always be polite and provide an explicit cause when cancelling a context.
+The cause of cancellation will likely be logged in our error checking code, making it clear why the context was cancelled.

 What about existing libraries that cancel contexts without providing a cause?

-Yes, they are a pain.
+Yes, there is pain.
 While we wait for them to be updated, we must be aware that unclear `context canceled` messages may appear in our logs and might not signal actual errors!

 # Key Takeaways

-1. Whenever you need to cancel a context, be polite and provide the clear explicit cause.
+1. Whenever you need to cancel a context, be polite and provide a clear, explicit cause.

 ```go
 ctx, cancelWithCause := context.WithCancelCause(context.Background())